HeardLibrary/digital-scholarship/manage/control/github/pages-remotes.md

 <img src="../images-pages/hamilton_skins.png" alt="skin examples from Hamilton theme" style="border:1px solid black">

-I will switch to this them by changing the theme designation in my `_config.yml` file to
+I will switch to this theme by changing the theme designation in my `_config.yml` file to

 ```
 remote_theme: zivong/jekyll-theme-hamilton
 title: Test website
 ```

 and adding a website title.
-Here's how it renders with the skin `sunrise`:
+The `Hamilton` theme is interesting because it changes the skin dynamically depending on the time of day.
+Here's how it renders in the morning with the skin `sunrise`:

 <img src="../images-pages/default_skin.png" alt="Hamilton sunrise skin" style="border:1px solid black">